pgRouting/workshop/docs/chapters/chapter-4.rst

 Option 1) When using OSGeoLive ...............................................................................

-OSGeoLive comes with osm data from the city of Bucharesti.
+OSGeoLive comes with osm data from the city of @PGR_WORKSHOP_CITY@.

 .. code-block:: bash